 - Vision plan

-- Contributions toward health savings account (HSA), flexible spending account (FSA) or a 401(k) plan
+- Contributions toward health savings account (HSA), flexible spending account (FSA) or 401(k) plan

 - Identity protection

 Choice Dollars are applied each paycheck toward the cost of employee benefits.
 If the benefits selected cost more than the offered Choice Dollars, the employee pays the additional cost through payroll deduction.
 If the benefits selected are less than the offered Choice Dollars, any remaining Choice Dollars are paid to the employee in cash via payroll.